New or replacement water supply

 When you apply you’ll be charged a non-refundable upfront fee to cover our costs for administering and preparing your quote and finalising the technical solution required.

-You need about 45 minutes and the following information to hand complete the form:
+You need about 45 minutes and the following details complete the form:

-It’s not possible to save the form, so make sure you have enough time to complete everything and have all the information you need to hand.
-There are helpful notes throughout the form to guide you.
+It’s not possible to save the form, so make sure you have enough time and all the information you need to hand.
+There are helpful notes on the form to guide you.

 After you apply and pay the upfront fees, we’ll send you a quote within 14 to 28 calendar days.

 Find out how we’ll use the information you provide.

 If you can’t use the online form you can apply for a quote using our PDF application form.

 Estimating the cost of your new connection